atrsoftgmbh/atrshmlog/doc/implementconverter.markdown

 Output changes
 --------------

-For the output There is also the database thing.
+For the output there is also the database thing.

-The converter then does not use a file for output, it uses a datbase.
+The converter then does not use a file for output, it uses a database.
 The interface is made in functions and a vanilla pointer type for the context info the thing needs.
 So you can also put anything you want as a backend under that converter.
-Together with different types of conversions this make it possible to make outputs to diferent systems and even to different types of targets.
+Together with different types of conversions this make it possible to make outputs to different systems and even to different types of targets.
 In theory you can also implement a multi db approach here.

 There is also a reader with an integrated convert so you can do the